 Trade show brand ambassadors (alcohol-related or not) are also in high demand.
 You can find brand ambassador gigs by searching for “brand ambassador” and also including the type of brands you might be interested in (trade shows, clothing, wine, food, etc.)

 Believe it or not, calling bingo actually leads to earnings for some people (according to a report by BusinessInsider.com) close to SIX FIGURES.
 BusinessInsider.com reports those working in bingo management (yes, that does exist) can earn between $47,440 and $103,116.
 Does that sound like a lot of money for managing a bingo operation?
-This is definitely an unusual job that pays well if you stick around long enough to be upwardly mobile.
+This is definitely one of the strange jobs that pay well if you stick around long enough to be upwardly mobile.

 Vocal work requires learning how the industry operates, but for those who break into this lucrative field, the opportunities include steady remote work, cross-promotion into other performance-related fields such as radio, television, and stage.
 Voice work pays by the project in some cases, by the deliverables in others, or even by the hour depending on the budget and scope of the job.